Doing Our Own Work Facilitators

 Jax Lee Gardner

-Jax Lee Gardner (they/them/theirs) is the center manager of the Arcus Center for Social Justice Leadership in Kalamazoo, Michigan.
-Jax has spent the last twenty-plus years working in social justice movements, both personally and professionally.
+Jax Lee Gardner (they/them/theirs) is the associate executive director of the Arcus Center for Social Justice Leadership in Kalamazoo, Michigan.
+Jax joined the Arcus Center in February 2016 after five years with Kalamazoo College in the History and Social Science Departments.

 Originally from Washington, D.C., Jax holds a master’s degree in English Literature from Western Michigan University, a bachelor’s degree from the College of Charleston, and is a professional birth doula.
 They previously held an ACSJL Staff Fellowship (2015) examining doula care as a vehicle for community-based anti-racist activism.